Last Updated: 2/27/17

 The People are Happy

 It can be easy to forget just how jolly Koreans become during festival time.
 Despite the enormous crowds and occasional elbows from old ladies, people are generally happy and friendly to interact with during a festival.
-Most of these events are usually meant to preserve past ideals and memories and in Jinhae’s case, the Cherry Blossom Festival coincides with parades that recognize the famous Admiral Yi Sun Shin and his victory over Japanese invaders nearly 500 years ago.
+Most of these events are usually meant to preserve past ideas and memories and in Jinhae’s case, the Cherry Blossom Festival coincides with parades that recognize the famous Admiral Yi Sun Shin and his victory over Japanese invaders nearly 500 years ago.
 Music is booming and people laughing all over the place.

 I Want More